Arduino-CI/Blink/README.md

 With that you should have an application that works and has automated tests.

+### Example CI Configs

+In this repo, the Arduino-CI is used to run the test suite through several CI vendors.
+The example code for each vendor is found in the following files:

+* AppVeyor - `.appveyor.yml`
+* Circle CI - `.circleci/config.yml`
+* GitHub Actions - `.github/workflows/Arduino-CI.yaml`
+* Travis CI - `.travis.yml`

 ## Credits

 This Arduino example was created in September 2020 by James Foster <arduino@jgfoster.net>.